What We Do

 In February 2011, we held our first annual Hawaiian Blessing of the start of our field season and our work in the Alaka'i.
 On a beautiful morning, which awarded stunning views of Kalalau Valley and the entire Alaka'i Plateau, Keahi Manea and Heu'i Wyeth from Ka'Imi Na'Auao 'O Hawai'i Nei Institute (http://www.kaimi.org/) performed songs and dances invoking the elders and the gods to watch over us during our field work.
 We particularly appreciated the Kolea dance!

-Ka'Imi Na'Auao 'O Hawai'i Nei Institute joined us for another successful Hawaiian Blessing in February 2012.
+Ka'Imi Na'Auao 'O Hawai'i Nei Institute has since joined us annually for Hawaiian Blessings.
 As described in this article in the Garden Island, chants and dances with Hawiian drumming were performed to bless the 14th release of captive-bred Puaiohi and the start of our 2012 field season.
 A beautiful mele about the Puaiohi was written and performed especially for this event.
-Thanks to everyone who made this year's blessing a great success!

 Forest Akamai Camp

 In June 2011, KFBRP participated in Forest Akamai Camp, run by the Storybook Theatre in Koke’e State Park for youth 7-16 yrs old.
 The goal of this camp is to raise awareness of Kaua'i’s forest birds, and to teach the coming generation the science and techniques of ecology, ornithology and conservation biology.
 For our efforts, Storybook Theatre and KFBRP were presented the David Boynton Award by the Board of Directors of the Koke'e Discovery Center.